-A system consisting of two autofocus 35mm rangefinder cameras - Contax G1 (1994) and Contax G2 (1996), made by Kyocera, with fully electronic mount, electronically controlled shutter and TTL exposure meter, which supports aperture-priority automatic exposure metering.
-Both cameras have a sleek design and a durable body.
-Compared to the G1, the G2 has improved autofocus performance, and the shutter speed range is extended to 1/6000 sec.
+A system consisting of two autofocus 35mm rangefinder cameras - CONTAX G1 (1994) and CONTAX G2 (1996), made by Kyocera, with fully electronic mount, electronically controlled shutter and TTL exposure meter, which supports aperture-priority automatic exposure metering.
+Both cameras had a sleek design and a durable body.
+Compared to the G1, the G2 had improved autofocus performance, and the shutter speed range was extended to 1/6000 sec.

 A small but practical lens lineup consisted of autofocus models designed by Carl Zeiss and manufactured in Japan, as well as the manual focus Hologon 16mm f/8 lens, which was made in Germany.
-Despite the fact that the lenses support not only automatic, but also manual focusing, they are not equipped with a focusing ring, since focusing is always performed by a DC motor built into the camera.
+Since the G1 and G2 did not require a mirror box or pentaprism, lens designers had more freedom to design for higher optical performance.
+The viewfinder of the cameras zoomed to match the installed lens and corrected automatically for parallax and focal distance.
+Despite the fact that the lenses supported not only automatic, but also manual focusing, they were not equipped with a focusing ring, since focusing was always performed by a DC motor built into the camera.